sonukryadav/react-native/README.md

     - Drawer
     - Bottom Tab With Drawer
     - Drawer With Bottom Tab and Stack Navigator
+  - Most used packages overview
+  - Using Redux
+  - Using UI Library
 - Week 4
   - Using Camera
   - Using Sensor
-    - Different Other packages overview
-    - Using Redux
-    - Using UI Library
   - Deploy to google play store